-It's been more than two years since former NASCAR CEO and Chairman Brian France was arrested for driving while intoxicated and criminal possession of oxycodone pills.
+It's been more than four years since former NASCAR CEO and chairman Brian France was arrested for driving while intoxicated and criminal possession of oxycodone pills.
 Yet, the disgraced auto racing executive was seemingly reminded of his missteps almost daily, thanks to a parody account on Twitter called "Drunken Brian France" (@DrunkBrianF).

 "Steele's activity through @drunkbrianf is under the guise of [Brian France]," the lawsuit reads.
 "This includes the use of [France's] name in the account name, the account handle and the use of a photograph of [France] as the account profile picture."

 "Steele's tweets imply that [France] is the source of the content posted to the account.
 Steele's use of the account is intended to deceive other twitter users -- and anyone else accessing the account while online -- to believe that the account belongs to [France]."

 While Steele's tweets mostly consisted of serious NASCAR musings and analysis, it was pretty hard to consider it as a legitimate account.
 For one, the account name is "Drunken Brian France."
 On top of that, the account description reads, "The quintessential drunk & oxyfied idiot destroying what my family spent 60+ years building in NASCAR.
 You can't be this stupid sober (Parody)."

 A little harsh, sure.
 But, illegal?
 Well, considering the account no longer exists, we assume that some sort of deal was made.